How to use Google Hangouts on Android

-Hangouts is Google’s own messenger service.
-Once part of the Google+ social network, it has since expanded into a standalone service and become a tremendously valuable communications tool.
+Hangouts is Google's text, voice and video messenger service.
+Once part of the Google+ social network, it later expanded into a standalone service and become a tremendously valuable communications tool.

 Like many messenger services, you can hold text-based chats as well as voice chats, video calls and full-blown video conferences.
 Hangouts also integrates with other Google apps and services like Google Home for even more versatility.